 In Colorado’s accountability system, district and schools are assigned ratings or plan types.
 There are different requirements for submission and plan content based on the plan type.
 More information is available here.

-The UIP, the UIP handbook (PDF), and this website are designed around four areas (in the table below).
-Tools and resources are included to help schools and districts understand the UIP requirements and facilitate the continuous improvement cycle.
+The UIP, the UIP handbook, and this website are designed around the four components of improvement planning (in the table below).
+Tools and resources are included to provide greater detail and recommendations for leading the planning process, help schools and districts understand UIP requirements, and support facilitation of the continuous improvement cycle.